How to Use Public Speaking as a Marketing Growth Channel

 TL;DR: How to Use Public Speaking as a Marketing Growth Channel

-Public speaking can be one of the most effective growth channels for marketers when used strategically.
-Key takeaways include:
+Public speaking is one of the most effective growth channels for marketers when you run it on purpose.
+The essentials:

-• Focus on your audience, not your product or business.
+Focus on the audience, never on your product or business.

-• Use social media videos to humanize your brand and build trust.
+Use social video to humanise your brand and build trust at scale.

-• Leverage YouTube for discoverability, searchability, and future-proofing.
+Use YouTube for discoverability, searchability and future proofing.

-• Apply the Nano Speech framework to structure content and encourage action.
+Apply the Nano Speech to structure every talk and drive action.

-• Capture leads, repurpose content, and track KPIs for measurable growth.
+Capture leads, repurpose every talk, and track the KPIs that prove growth.

 More From Liam Sandford